AlibabaCloudDocs/slb/intl.en-US/Developer Guide/Tags/DescribeTags.md

 # DescribeTags {#doc_api_879798 .reference}

-You can call the DescribeTags API to query the details of added tags.
+Call the DescribeTags API to query the details of added tags.

 Before you call this API, note the following: